 This New Year is one that is filled with hope amongst uncertainty, and optimism amongst doubt.
-It is these opposing concepts which have become the new normal in a world that has shifted so radically.
+It is these opposing concepts that have become the new normal in a world that has shifted so radically.
 However, it is normal for human beings to have more than one emotion, more than one opinion, and more than one thought process as these unpredictable days go on.

 As a new mom to a 9-month-old baby girl, the unpredictability of the pandemic combined with the pressure to maintain balance and navigate the waters of eating disorder recovery can seem impossible at times.
 The new year often produces added pressure for new moms to make unrealistic personal commitments to themselves, dimming their innate maternal capabilities.
 Pushing back against the pressure to have a new year resolution can feel daunting, especially for someone who struggles against the diet culture narrative.

-The following are some tips that have worked for me as a new mom to push-back against the body obsessed new year’s resolution culture:
+The following are some tips that have worked for me as a new mom to push back against the body-obsessed new year’s resolution culture:

 1.)
 “Thank you, but no thank you….”

-New mom’s face a tidal wave of opinions and advice once they welcome their baby into the world.
+New moms face a tidal wave of opinions and advice once they welcome their baby into the world.
 When the new year rolls around, not only is the media proclaiming a “fresh start”, but the inevitable pressure to “bounce back” into pre-baby shape is especially pronounced during this time as well.
 You will often come across well-meaning friends and family who will give their two cents on the diet that worked for them, how to lose the weight or what their resolution looks like.
 The, “Thank you, but no thank you” approach is one that validates the person’s advice, but respectfully declines- giving you reclamation over your body and acknowledges your commitment to living mindfully in the present.

 2.)
 Shifting Body Perspective

 New year resolutions are generally always set in the negative, forcing us to look at ourselves in a gloomy light, picking apart what we deem undesirable.
 One effective way to move away from this negative angle is to take a step back and view your body from a fresh perspective.
-Accepting that your body will never be the same after baby can be a tough reality to face, however, there are ways to shift that thought process.
+Accepting that your body will never be the same after a baby can be a tough reality to face, however, there are ways to shift that thought process.
 Your body created life, it held a human for 9 months and then brought that life into the world- what an incredible feat that is!
 As a practice, try connecting with your body as a vessel for life, appreciating each part that nurtured your little one.
 Shifting body perspective is a worthwhile way to move away from the diet culture surrounding new year’s resolutions and develop a sustainable, positive connection with your body and your baby.

 3.)
 Practice Mindfully Living in the Present

-Taking a deep breath and asking yourself, “What do I need right now?” can be a profound way to connect to your body in the present, opposed to obsessing over the surmounting pressure to change for the new year.
+Taking a deep breath and asking yourself, “What do I need right now?” can be a profound way to connect to your body in the present, as opposed to obsessing over the surmounting pressure to change for the new year.
 Asking yourself this question shifts the focus to the moment at hand, forcing you to take note of not only what your body needs physiologically, but what it needs emotionally as well.
 When we make new year’s resolutions, it strips us from this practice and prevents us from considering what we need moment-to-moment.
-These changes are often disguised as self-care, and the reality is that many of these resolutions focus too much on unrealistic long-term goals, opposed to focusing on our ever-changing, unique daily needs.
+These changes are often disguised as self-care, and the reality is that many of these resolutions focus too much on unrealistic long-term goals, as opposed to focusing on our ever-changing, unique daily needs.

 4.)
 Break the Mom Body Comparison Cycle